GoogleCloudPlatform/healthcare-api-dicom-fuse/README.md

 *   Create DICOM Store folder.
 If you try to create a folder at a different level, you will get the error:
     _mkdir: cannot create directory ‘new_folder’: Operation not permitted_
-*   mv - is not supported.
+*   mv - rename empty DICOM Store (previous DICOM Store will be deleted and a new one will be created.
+Only supported for empty DICOM Stores, otherwise an error will be returned).

 Any reading use cases can be used, such as de-identification or manual editing of the (binary) DICOM object.